 - Supervision is basic to the prevention of harm.
 Parents have an understanding that caregivers will supervise their children in their absence.
-Adults who are attentive and who understand children's behaviors are in the best position to safeguard their wellbeing. - Operations can also establish an understanding with parents regarding who (when the parent and when the operation) is responsible for the child while the parent and the child are both on the premises.
-These understandings could be laid out in the enrollment agreement.
+Adults who are attentive and who understand children's behaviors are in the best position to safeguard their wellbeing. - Operations can also establish an understanding with parents regarding who (when the parent and when the operation) is responsible for the child while the parent and the child are both on the grounds.
+These understandings could be laid out in the enrollment agreement. - Regarding paragraphs (a)(1) and (a)(2), the caregiver must always know which children he or she is responsible for as well as how many children are in his or her group.
+This requirement is critical, especially during transitions, to ensure all children are accounted for and appropriately supervised.